Multipartite correlation measures and framework for multipartite quantum resources theory: Introduction

 In summary, there are two issues in the existing quantum resource theory when considering MQCs.
 One is the requirement of free states, and the other is the definition of correlation measure for MQCs.

-In this paper, we establish a more reasonable framework for multipartite quantum resource theory, primarily providing the principles that the true MQC measures should satisfy, namely, non-negativity, faithfulness, non-increasing trend under free operations, unification condition and hierarchy condition.
+In this paper, we establish a more reasonable framework for multipartite quantum resource theory, primarily by proposing an axiomatic definition of {\it true} MQC measures that solves the issues existing in the current framework.
+The axiomatic definition of true MQC measures should satisfy at lest four principles, namely, faithfulness, monotonicity under free operations, unification condition for measuring MQC in part systems and hierarchy condition for ensuring MQC in part system does not exceed that in whole system.
+For several MQCs that have been extensively studied, we provide exactly true MQC measures that meet our axiomatic definition.
 Additionally, we provide a precise definition of the monogamy relations for true measures of symmetric MQCs.

 This paper is organized as follows.
 In Section 2, we establish a framework for multipartite quantum resource theory, focusing on defining the principles that the true MQC measures should satisfy.
 In Section 3, we discuss the symmetric MQCs, and show that the multipartite entanglement, $k$-entanglement, $k$-partite entanglement, multipartite non-PPT, multipartite coherence, multipartite imaginarity, multipartite multi-mode Gaussian non-product correlation, multipartite multi-mode Gaussian imaginarity and multipartite single-mode Gaussian coherence are all multipartite quantum resources.
 In Section 4, we discuss asymmetric MQCs, and prove that the multipartite steering is an asymmetric multipartite quantum resource.
 In Section 5, we discuss the monogamy relations for true measures of symmetric MQCs.
 Section 6 is a short conclusion.